walles/git-commit-message-plus/README.md

 - Hint about > 50 characters subject lines
 - Report errors for trailing punctuation
 - Report errors for non-blank second lines
+- No colorization of too-long subject lines, that is instead done by the error reporting.

 <!-- FIXME: Add an animated demo here! -->